Pinewood Derby Rules

 - If the car loses a wheel, or is otherwise damaged, the racer shall have 5 minutes to make repairs.

 - Each car must pass inspection by the official inspection committee before it will be allowed to compete.

 The Inspection Committee has the responsibility to disqualify those cars that do not meet these rules.

+Below are the official pinewood derby rules I used for our BSA Cub Scout Pack pinewood derby race.
 Feel free to use these rules for your Cub Scout pinewood derby or Awana Grand Prix race.

 For our Cub Scout Pack races, we inspected each car at weigh-in on race day.
 Some race managers inspect and impound cars the day before the race to avoid "log jams" on race day.

 We weighed each car with the "official scale" and turned back any car that exceeded 5.0 oz.
 We then did a quick visual inspection of each car against the following inspection points:

 Are your parts BSA Cub Scouts approved?Understandably, I get these questions all the time.

 While I can give you a general answer, there are two reasons that I can't give a definitive answer.